Support for learning and school attendance

 General support is the first form of support for responding to a student's need for support.
 This generally means individual pedagogical solutions as well as guidance and early intervention support measures provided as part of daily school life.

 General support is provided as soon as the need for support is detected, and no special tests or decisions are needed for it.
-Should the need for support grow, the student must be offered enhanced support.
+Should the need for support grow, the student must be offered intensified support.

-Enhanced support
+Intensified support

-Enhanced support takes on a more robust and systematic form of personalised support for the student in learning and school attendance.
+Intensified support takes on a more robust and systematic form of personalised support for the student in learning and school attendance.
 In such cases, the student may require several forms of support.
-Enhanced support is initiated and organised on the basis of a pedagogical assessment drawn up as a multi-professional collaborative effort with student welfare professionals, and when necessary, the step back to general support is handled in the same way.
+Intensified support is initiated and organised on the basis of a pedagogical assessment drawn up as a multi-professional collaborative effort with student welfare professionals, and when necessary, the step back to general support is handled in the same way.

-Special needs support
+Special support

-Special needs support consists of special needs education and other support needed by the student as referred to in the Basic Education Act.
+Special support consists of special needs education and other support needed by the student as referred to in the Basic Education Act.
 Special needs education and other support received by the student form a functional and systematic entity, where the support of the child’s parents or guardians as well as multi-professional cooperation and individual guidance are all important.

 Contact information